 Proper Use & Care

 To make sure that your guitar cabinets stay in good shape, make sure to run a gentle brush duster over them now and then.
-You should also try to keep them in an air conditioned room, away from the sun to avoid the moisture effecting any of the internal components or fading the outer appearance of the cabs.
+You should also try to keep them in an air-conditioned room, away from the sun to avoid the moisture affecting any of the internal components or fading the outer appearance of the cabs.

 With that, you should have everything you need to pick from one of the 2×12 guitar cabinets currently on the market.

-Seismic Audio, Laney Amps, and Yamaha have all been in the game for some time, and their products have been put through the ringer by many a player at this point.
+Seismic Audio, Laney Amps, and Yamaha have all been in the game for some time, and their products have been put through the wringer by many a player at this point.